shahoob/arcadia-index/CONTRIBUTING.md

 ### Frontend

 We don't have any tests for the frontend.
-I'm pretty sure we'll add them once it's more "production ready". (@shahoob)
+We'll add them once it's more "production ready".

 ## Contributing